 This paper is organized as follows.
 In Sec. \ref{sec: lensig} we discuss the relevant aspects of gravitational lensing theory, and also introduce the notation used throughout the paper.
 Then, in Sec. \ref{sec: reconstruction method} we describe the reconstruction method in detail.
-Once the reconstruction framework is settled, in Sec. \ref{sec: simple models} we apply the reconstruction to a NIS and a 2NIS under a variety of condition, in order to explore how \relensing\ behaves and how to get the best out of it .
+Once the reconstruction framework is settled, in Sec. \ref{sec: simple models} we apply the reconstruction to two simple distributions, in order to explore how \relensing\ behaves and how to get the best out of it.
 In Sec. \ref{sec: realistic distributions} we apply the reconstruction to Ares and Hera (see \cite{meneghetti2017HFFcomparison}), which provide a way of testing the performance of \relensing\ in a more realistic scenario.
 Finally, in Sec. \ref{sec: conclusions} we present the conclusions of this work.

 For the mock catalogues discussed in Sec. \ref{sec: mock catalogues}, and the reconstructions presented in this work, we consider a flat $\Lambda$CDM cosmology with density parameter $\Omega_{m,0} = 0.3$ and Hubble constant $H_0=70\,km\,s^{-1}\,Mpc^{-1}$.